You can view logs and metrics from your migrated workloads in the Google Cloud Console.

 The GKE console and Cloud Monitoring provide a suite of tools to monitor your containers.
 To get started:

 - Open GKE Workloads

-- Click on the name of the workload you would like to monitor.
+- Click the name of the workload you would like to monitor.

-From here, you can see details about this workload, including aggregate graphs of performance across all of the pods.
+From here, you can see details about this workload, including aggregate graphs of performance across all Pods.

 Viewing logs in Cloud Logging